 How well your child hears at this first visit will vary depending on length and degree of hearing loss.

-Over the next several months after activation/fitting, your child will have a series of appointments with the audiologist to adjust and fine tune the sound processor's programs to help ensure optimal hearing performance.
+Over the next several months after activation/fitting, your child will most likely have a series of appointments with the audiologist to adjust and fine tune the sound processor's programs to help ensure optimal hearing performance.

 You will also need to follow the guidelines provided for care and maintenance, which vary based on device.
 We offer many "how to" videos on myCochlear, and our Customer Service team can help answer questions you may have.